cs3110/textbook/_sources/chapters/ds/twothree.md

 If the element is not already in the tree, the search ends at a leaf.
 But how can we insert the new element at that leaf while maintaining the balance invariant?
 The following algorithm for accomplishing that task may be folklore; if any readers know a solid citation for it, please let us know.
-But for now, since Michael Clarkson learned it from Andrew Appel, we will call it Appel's algorithm.
+But for now, since Michael Clarkson learned it from Andrew Appel, we will for now call it Appel's algorithm.

 With Appel's algorithm, we transform the leaf at which the search ends into a new 2-node with no children that contains the inserted value.
 That maintains the ordering invariant, but in general violates the balance invariant, because the new 2-node causes the length of the search path to grow by one.